-As noted in Carnival UK's declaration, the president of Carnival UK has only been in his role for less than a year and acknowledges that they have quite a way to go to get to where they want to be.
-However, he has already seen the commitment, passion and will from every individual at Carnival UK to make an improvement across the whole company including their fleet.
+As noted in Carnival UK declaration, the president of Carnival UK has acknowledged that clearly they still have quite a way to go to get to where they want to be, however they are moving in the right direction.
+He continues to see the commitment, passion and will from every individual at Carnival UK to make a significant improvement across the company including their fleet.